BYU-AUVSI/imaging/server/README.md

 1. Ingest all new data from the ROS network into the database.
 2. Service requests from the manual and autonomous classification clients
 3. Submit completed data to the interop relay/server (TODO: idk if interop will be integrated with this yet)

+## Structure

+`conf/` Holds all configurable parameters for the server.
+Make sure to set these up properly

+`docs/` Documentation stuff to help describe what the heck is happening

+`setup/` Contains scripts and helper files to setup the server on a fresh machine.

+`src/` All source code for the server

 ## API